sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel-VMSS/README.md

 ## Template Solution Architecture

-This template creates all of the compute resources to run EAP 7.2 on top of RHEL 8.0 VMs which are added to the backend pool of a Load Banlancer.
-Following are the resources deployed:
+This template creates all of the Azure compute resources to run EAP 7.2 on top of RHEL 8.0 VMs which are added to the backend pool of a Load Banlancer.
+The following resources are created by this template:

 - 2 RHEL 8.0 VMs
 - 1 Load balancer